 Vectorworks is a powerful tool that enhances every stage of the set design process.

-Vectorworks’ robust symbol library offers a starting point for designing furniture and other set elements from world-renowned brands and manufacturers.
-Access Vectorworks’ symbol libraries through the Resource Manager to save time and improve your presentation details.
+Vectorworks’ robust symbol library offers pre-made, data-rich furniture and other set elements from world-renowned brands and manufacturers.
+Vectorworks’ symbol libraries are accessed through the Resource Manager to save time and improve presentation details.

-Classes and Layers in Vectorworks Spotlight allow you to manage complex designs efficiently, such as creating a venue layer or classing different scenes for furniture placement.
+Classes and Layers in Vectorworks Spotlight manage complex designs efficiently, such as creating a venue layer or classifying different scenes for furniture placement.

-Furthermore, Vectorworks Spotlight’s data-driven features like data visualization, custom records, project sharing, referencing, annotations, labels, and more can help you manage all aspects of your set design production.
+Furthermore, Vectorworks Spotlight’s data-driven features like data visualization, custom records, project sharing, referencing, annotations, labels, and more help manage all aspects of a set design production.

-You can move on from the previously mentioned white models to textured, fully rendered visuals, which provide a realistic preview of the set.
+Moving from the previously mentioned white models to textured, fully rendered visuals provides a realistic preview of the set.

-For 3D modeling, Vectorworks’ hybrid drawing environment and intuitive tools and commands, such as Subtract Solids, Subdivision modeling, the Push/Pull tool, the Deform tool, and more, can be used.
+For 3D modeling, Vectorworks’ hybrid drawing environment and intuitive tools and commands, such as Subtract Solids, Subdivision modeling, the Push/Pull tool, the Deform tool, and more, can be used to seamlessly transition your 2D drawings to rich 3D models.

-Similarly, you have a suite of rendering options in Vectorworks Spotlight.
-There’s Renderworks and Shaded render mode, your built-in rendering options in Vectorworks, as well as rendering options from the likes of Twinmotion, Enscape, and Lumion.
+Similarly, there’s a suite of rendering options in Vectorworks Spotlight.
+Renderworks and its Shaded render mode are built right into Vectorworks, and you have access to rendering options from the likes of Twinmotion, Enscape, Lumion, and D5.

 If you haven’t already, your next step in creating stunning set designs is making the switch to Vectorworks Spotlight.
 As the industry standard for entertainment design, Vectorworks Spotlight gives you all the tools you need to bring your scenic creations to life.